SublimeText/LaTeXTools/README.markdown

 I encourage you to install Package Control anyway, because it's awesome, and it makes it easy to keep your installed packages up-to-date (see the aforelinked page for details).

-Third, if you are installing LaTeXTools for the first time, you need to create a configuration file, `LaTeXTools.sublime-settings`, in your `User` directory (off the `Packages`) directory.
-To do so, open the command palette from the Tools menu, search for "LaTeXTools: Reconfigure and migrate settings," and hit Return.
-That's it!
-See the Settings section for details on configuration options.

-Fourth, follow the OS-specific instructions below.
+Third, follow the OS-specific instructions below.

 <br>